-This Policy takes effect on the date as approved per Council resolution.
+This Policy takes effect on the date as approved of by the Council resolution.

 CODE OF CONDUCT FOR SUPPLY CHAIN MANAGEMENT PRACTITIONERS AND OTHER ROLE PLAYERS

 The purpose of this Code of Conduct is to promote mutual trust and respect and an environment where business can be conducted with integrity and in a fair and reasonable manner.